Everything You Need to Know to Take the Train in France

 Book Directly from SNCF

 You should install the SNCF App on your smartphone and provide a valid email address and phone number when you book your flights.
 That way SNCF will notify you if there are any changes.
-Buying tickets from the App is also easy and effective.
+Buying tickets from the App easy and effective, that’s how most French people book their train tickets and it works great!

 Book Early, But Not Too Early